PankajNarwade28/Wonderlust/README.md

 ## Monitoring & Disclaimer

-All operations—including creating, editing, or deleting listings—are actively monitored and logged by the site *administrator*.
-By using this application, you consent to this monitoring and agree that your actions may be reviewed at any time. **Unauthorized, malicious, or non-compliant activities** may result in suspension or termination of your account, removal of content, or legal action at the administrator’s discretion.
+All operations—including creating, editing, or deleting listings—are actively monitored and logged by the site administrator.
+By using this application, you consent to this monitoring and agree that your actions may be reviewed at any time.** Unauthorized, malicious, or non-compliant activities **  may result in suspension or termination of your account, removal of content, or legal action at the administrator’s discretion.